thanoschalkiotis/thanoschalkiotis.github.io/content/docs/data/data-basics/types-of-data.md

 ### 4. Based on Variability

 #### Cross-sectional Data

+Cross-sectional data captures a snapshot of a population at a single point in time, suitable for market research and epidemiological studies.
+Analytical techniques include multiple regression, logistic regression, and factor analysis.

 - Characteristics:
   - Snapshot of a population at a single point in time
   - Multiple variables observed simultaneously